DaGeRe/peass-demo/README.md

 For installing the latest development version of Peass run `git clone https://github.com/DaGeRe/peass.git && cd peass && mvn clean install -DskipTests -P buildStarter` inside the root folder of the project in order to clone and build Peass (optionally add `-DskipTests` to the `mvn`-call to speed up building).

-To get the example running, untar the example project using `tar -xvf pure-demo.tar.xz` (which is a git project itself and is therefore managed inside this repo as tar).
+To get the example running, untar the example project using `tar -xvf demo-project.tar.xz` (which is a git project itself and is therefore managed inside this repo as tar).
 For the following commands, we assume that you are in the peass-folder and that the `pure-demo` is in the folder one level above.

 So you should got:

 * peass (in the main folder)
-* pure-demo/pure-demo
+* pure-demo/demo-project
-* pure-demo/pure-demo.tar.xz
+* pure-demo/demo-project.tar.xz

 and than run `cd peass`.